Qt for QNX

 QNX provides board support packages (BSPs) for many common platforms and their individual variants.
 However, if you need a BSP for a board that QNX does not provide, you can modify an existing one or develop your own.

-When you develop a BSP for your board, you should include the following utilities to enable Qt Creator to run, debug, and stop applications on QNX devices:
+When you develop a BSP for your board, you should include the following utilities to enable Qt Creator to deploy, run, debug, and stop applications on QNX devices:

 The utilities need to be in a standard location, such as